ibatulanandjp/aws-cost-report/README.md

    git clone https://github.com/ibatulanandjp/aws-cost-report.git
    ```

-2. Configure the application at `/app/src/config/config.json` by referring to above configuration details.
+2. Configure the application at `/app/src/config/config.json` by referring to the above configuration details.

 3. Configure AWS CLI to use the profile or set credentials for the account, which you want to deploy the application into.
    ```sh
    export AWS_PROFILE=<aws-profile-name>
    ```

-   (For more details, see [reference](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html))
+   (For more details, see the [reference](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html))

    You can confirm this by running the following command:
    ```sh